v5y8/DSCI_522_Group_302/README.md

 https://raw.githubusercontent.com/v5y8/horse_race_data/master

-Please use the above github repository for downloading via setup.sh.
+Please ensure the above github repository is used for downloading with Makefile.

 ## Final Report